IN LOVING MEMORY OF ONEL ECCLESIASTE

 his legacy

-Onel Ecclesiaste (April 26, 1955 – May 15, 2025) was a man of quiet strength, profound wisdom, and unwavering faith.
-As a devoted husband, loving father, proud grandfather, esteemed judge, and respected scholar, he dedicated his life to service, integrity, and compassion.
+Onel Ecclesiaste (April 26, 1955 – May 15, 2025) was a man of diverse callings, each guided by a deep sense of purpose and principle.
+His enduring legacy is that of a devoted husband, nurturing father, proud grandfather, distinguished judge, esteemed scholar, and thoughtful radio host.

 Onel was deeply loved by his family and community.
 He shared over 40 joyful years with his cherished wife, Suzie M. Ecclesiaste.
 Together, they raised three children Suzie, François, and Marc and found deep joy in their eight grandchildren: Marquel, Donell, Karneil, Marc-Li, Fiori, Karlie, Amarie, and M.E.